Box Truck Insurance Cost: 2026 Average Rates by Size, State, & Coverage

 Our editorial team thoroughly fact-checks all content to ensure the information is accurate, current, and relevant to what matters most to truckers looking for reliable insurance protection.

-Quick Overview: Average Box Truck Insurance Cost
+Average Box Truck Insurance Cost

 These ranges reflect what many small operators and fleets see in today’s market.
 Your final premium will vary based on equipment value, operating radius, loss history, and contract requirements.

-• Average annual cost: Yearly premiums commonly land between $3,000 and $10,910.
-Higher limits, lower deductibles, or high-risk cargo can push costs above this range.
+• Average annual cost: Yearly premiums commonly land between $2,772 and $11,400

-• First-year and new ventures: New businesses pay more because there is no prior insurance history.
-It is not unusual to see $18,000–$31,000 per year on a 26-foot truck with $1 million liability and $100,000 cargo.
+• First-year and new ventures: New businesses pay more because there is no prior insurance history, so it’s not unusual to see $18,000–$31,000 per year on a 26-foot truck with $1 million liability and $100,000 cargo

-Box Truck Insurance Cost Breakdown (By Size, Business Type, and Coverage)
+Box Truck Insurance Cost Examples

 Profile Typical Coverage Estimated Monthly Estimated Annual Notes

-16-foot Local Delivery (Owner-Operator) $750,000–$1 million liability, comprehensive and collision (stated value), optional $50,000–$100,000 cargo $250–$600 $3,000–$7,200 Lower vehicle value and shorter radius can help keep costs down.
+16-foot local delivery (owner-operator) $750,000–$1 million liability, comprehensive and collision (stated value), optional $50,000–$100,000 cargo $250–$600 $3,000–$7,200 Lower vehicle value and shorter radius can help keep costs down

-26-foot Regional Delivery (Owner-Operator) $1 million liability, comprehensive and collision, $100,000 cargo, UM and UIM as required $550–$1,100 $6,600–$13,200 Higher value and weight raise physical damage and liability costs.
+26-foot regional delivery (owner-operator) $1 million liability, comprehensive and collision, $100,000 cargo, UM and UIM as required $550–$1,100 $6,600–$13,200 Higher value and weight raise physical damage and liability costs

-New Venture, 26-foot in Urban Area $1 million liability, comprehensive and collision, $100,000 cargo $1,500–$2,600 $18,000–$31,000 First-year pricing can be steep; safety plans and pay-in-full can help.
+New venture, 26-foot in urban area $1 million liability, comprehensive and collision, $100,000 cargo $1,500–$2,600 $18,000–$31,200 First-year pricing can be steep; safety plans and pay-in-full can help

-Small Fleet (3–5 Trucks), Clean Loss Runs $1 million liability, comprehensive and collision per unit, $100,000 cargo per unit $400–$800 per truck $4,800–$9,600 per truck Fleets may benefit from multi-vehicle and loss-control credits.
+Small fleet (3–5 trucks), clean loss runs $1 million liability, comprehensive and collision per unit, $100,000 cargo per unit $400–$800 per truck $4,800–$9,600 per truck Fleets may benefit from multi-vehicle and loss-control credits

-Reefer/Food (26-foot) $1 million liability, comprehensive and collision, $100,000 cargo plus reefer breakdown $700–$1,400 $8,400–$16,800 Refrigeration equipment and cargo spoilage increase premiums.
+Reefer/food (26-foot) $1 million liability, comprehensive and collision, $100,000 cargo plus reefer breakdown $700–$1,400 $8,400–$16,800 Refrigeration equipment and cargo spoilage increase premiums

-Hazmat (Box-Configured Unit) $1 million–$5 million liability (commodity dependent), comprehensive and collision, cargo $1,000–$2,000+ $12,000–$24,000+ Higher mandatory liability limits drive costs.
+Hazmat (box-configured unit) $1 million–$5 million liability (commodity dependent), comprehensive and collision, cargo $1,000–$2,000+ $12,000–$24,000+ Higher mandatory liability limits drive costs

 What Drives Box Truck Insurance Cost?